tmpit/SQLite3MultipleCiphers/readme.md

+# This is a fork of SQLite3MultipleCiphers intended to add support for compiling for iOS.

 # SQLite3MultipleCiphers

 The project **SQLite3 Multiple Ciphers** implements an encryption extension for [SQLite](https://www.sqlite.org) with support for multiple ciphers.
 In the past the encryption extension was bundled with the project [wxSQLite3](https://github.com/utelle/wxsqlite3), which provides a thin SQLite3 database wrapper for [wxWidgets](https://www.wxwidgets.org/).